aidantrabs/TextRetrieval/A01/README.md

 ## Contributions
  #### **Aidan Traboulay** 200115590
  - In `utils.py`: I wrote the `session_handler()`, set up the user-agents and proxies.
 Wrote the initial iteration of the `get_content(url)` function, later updated by Nausher to pass in params.
 Additionally, I wrote the `get_page(base_url, params)` function.
 I also initially wrote the `write_raw_data(content, url)` function and the `hash_url(url)`function.
+- Also wrote the loading animation in the terminal with the cute giraffe (for fun).
  - In `webcrawler2.py`: I built the entirety of the Google Scholar crawler.